 But the short-head keywords and pillar pages are just the start.
-Some of the best-converting keywords are long-tail keywords — longer and more specific keywords that may indicate more present buyer interest.
+Some of the best-converting keywords are long-tail keywords — longer and more specific keywords that may show more present buyer interest.
 You need content to address long-tail keywords as well.

 It is virtually impossible in 2021 to rank for generic keywords without a specific topic cluster strategy.
 The topic cluster is a collection of usually 10-20 content assets designed to prove to Google that you are a subject-matter expert on a specific topic in a specific industry.

 Your SEO agency might not have to start from scratch with your content.
 Take an inventory of the content assets you already have.
 Can any of them be repurposed into pillar content or cluster content?
 Perhaps expanded to fit your new content volume goals?
-If you do repurpose older content, beware of losing ground by creating duplicate content.
+If you repurpose older content, beware of losing ground by creating duplicate content.

 Perhaps some content can expand to fit your new content volume goals?
-If you do repurpose older content, beware of losing ground by creating duplicate content.
+If you repurpose older content, beware of losing ground by creating duplicate content.

 Once you know which clusters still need content, start developing that content.
 From your pillar and cluster planning, your SEO agency should have an itemized list of content assets, as well as some idea of how much content is needed to outrank your nearest competitors.